 The Answer is Colombia

-We are a US-based boutique CRO that helps innovative medical device companies conduct cost-effective first-in-man clinical trials in Colombia.
+We are a US-based CRO that helps innovative medical device companies conduct cost-effective first-in-human clinical trials in Colombia.

-Our promise is for foreign medical device companies that believe that Latin America offers untapped potential to conduct research and sell their products.
-We focus on forward-looking medical device companies that want to run a first-in-man clinical trial and want to have long-term sales growth in the region.
+Our promise is for foreign life science companies that believe that Latin America offers untapped potential to conduct research and sell their products.
+We focus on forward-looking life science companies that want to run a first-in-human clinical trial and want to have long-term sales growth in the region.
 We promise that by engaging with us as your CRO, regulatory, or market access consultants, your company will cost-effectively get the clinical data it needs or will be able to increase its sales in Colombia and the rest of Latin America.

-Colombia is the best country in Latin America for medical device early-stage clinical trials
+Colombia is the best country in Latin America for medical device first-in-human clinical trials

-We partner innovative medical device startups with top clinical research sites in Colombia for faster regulatory approval, significant cost savings, and easier patient recruitment.
+We partner innovative life science startups with top clinical research sites in Colombia for faster regulatory approval, significant cost savings, and easier patient recruitment.

 Principal Investigator & site selection